 A recent development in the desktop PC world has been a modest diversification of the system case.
-The typical business PC comes in a mini-tower box, which is probably best sited under or next to your desk.
+The typical business PC comes in a mini-tower box, probably best suited under or beside your desk.

-But if space is at a premium, a smaller case would be a better choice.
-Dell, for example, delivers its Optiplex models in mini tower, 'thin' desktop and 'compact' small form factor sizes, each model offering the same computing power but in a different case.
+But a smaller case would be a better choice if space is at a premium.
+Dell, for example, delivers its Optiplex models in the mini tower, 'thin' desktop, and 'compact' small form factor sizes, each offering the same computing power but in a different case.

 Three other formats that have grown in popularity are:

 1. All-in-one, or AIO, combines the monitor with the base unit.
 The move to power-efficient components, the falling price of LCD panels, and the ubiquity of touch functionality make AIO an increasingly popular choice for businesses.
 The all-in-one PC resembles a slightly larger than normal LCD display containing the processor, hard drive, and memory built into the screen casing.
 The end result is a very elegant, clutter-free desktop PC.

 2. Ultra-small form factors, known as nettops or mini PCs, borrow many of their designs (and components) from laptops.
 They are laptops without a screen, input peripherals, and battery.

 3. HDMI dongles inspired by tablets and smartphones often share parts with the latter.
 These are usually used for display signage or in niche markets.
 They are usually not powerful enough for most tasks, but things will likely improve with the expansion of Thunderbolt technology.

 Workstation vs Desktop PC: What is the difference?

 - TechRadarPro Q&A with Anu Herranen, Director of New Product Introduction, Advanced Compute and Solutions at HP Inc.